 - BEST CELLULAR: Levolor Room Darkening Cellular Shades

-Before You Buy Smart Blinds
+Before You Buy Smart Blinds and Shades

 Smart blinds offer a number of benefits, particularly for those in the process of creating a fully integrated smart home.
 Even for those not taking the complete smart-home route, having the opportunity to control blinds from a handheld remote control is certainly convenient.

 However, the most advanced smart blinds often need to be wired into the home’s electrical system, and this can entail considerable work and expense.
 Battery-powered alternatives are more affordable and less disruptive, but batteries need to be recharged every few months.